 Blasberg moved to New York from his native Missouri to attend New York University, where he majored in dramatic literature and journalism.
 Following his graduation in 2004, his first job was as an assistant at American Vogue.

-Blasberg has contributed articles to numerous publications, including many of the international editions of Vogue and Harper’s Bazaar; W, WWD, WSJ, The New York Times, Teen Vogue, The Sunday Times, Elle, 10, and Another Magazine.
+Blasberg has contributed articles to numerous publications, including many of the international editions of Vogue and Harper’s Bazaar, W, WWD, WSJ, The New York Times, Teen Vogue, The Sunday Times, Elle, 10, and Another Magazine.
 From 2006 to 2010, Blasberg was the editor-at-large of Style.com, writing a column called The Blasblog.
-From 2009 to 2012 he wrote a column called Fast + Louche for Interview magazine.
+From 2009 to 2012 he wrote a column called "Fast + Louche" for Interview Magazine.

-In April 2010 Penguin published Blasberg’s first book, Classy: Exceptional Advice for the Extremely Modern Lady, a collection of humorous essays and illustrations aimed at young women.
-In its second week, the book was a New York Times best seller.
-In October of 2011, Blasberg released Very Classy: Even More Exceptional Advice for the Extremely Modern Lady, an expanded, and updated version of the original text.
+In April 2010 Penguin published Blasberg’s first book, "Classy: Exceptional Advice for the Extremely Modern Lady," a collection of humorous essays and illustrations aimed at young women.
+In its second week, the book was a New York Times bestseller.
+In October of 2011, Blasberg released "Very Classy: Even More Exceptional Advice for the Extremely Modern Lady," an expanded and updated version of the original text.
 2015 saw him publish "Harper’s Bazaar: Models," a photographic survey of the most influential faces that have appeared in the publication.